 - Xanax (alprazolam)

 Benzodiazepines enhance the functioning of a neurotransmitter called gamma-aminobutyric acid (GABA), which is how this type of drug gets its sedative, hypnotic, anticonvulsant, anxiolytic, and muscle relaxant properties.
 Benzos can be either short-acting, intermediate, or long-acting, making them a flexible type of medication for different treatment conditions.

 Handle With Extreme Care

 Despite their therapeutic use, benzos are dangerous drugs and should be handled with care.
 Benzodiazepine addiction is a cause for concern.
-Data show that benzodiazepine prescriptions have increased considerably in the US, according to an April 2016 study, as well as overdose mortality involving the drugs.
+Data from this April 2016 study shows that benzodiazepine prescriptions as well as overdose mortality have increased considerably in the US.

 Benzo misuse and abuse is also an issue.
 According to the 2015 National Survey on Drug Use and Health, more than 5 million people age 12 and older in the US had misused benzos in the past year.